 Go playing sets vary widely in quality.
 You can get beginner sets under £10, a full-size good board, stones and bowls for under £50 or you can spend £1,000 or more.
 Some sets have mat or wooden boards of various sizes (9, 13 or 19 lines) and plastic or glass stones.
 There are also magnetic sets for use when travelling.
 Example sets can be seen here.

 Don't forget if you're a novice that it is best to start playing on smaller boards before moving up to the large 19x19 one.
 As an alternative to purchasing a set you could make your own .
+Making stones can be a difficult, so we'd definitely recommend buying them, printing your own 9x9 or 13x13 board is much easier.

 A vast number of Go books are available for study, with more than 200 in English.
 There are books on many subjects from the opening, through tesuji and middle game, to the end game, and also books that analyse complete games by professionals and other strong players.
 The level of material ranges from beginner level, through intermediate to advanced (for dan players).